THE PENS DISPATCH

 Ladies and Gentlemen,

-Happy New Year and welcome to the January edition of THE PENS DISPATCH.
+Welcome to the March edition of THE PENS DISPATCH.
 This bulletin is brought to you from the Cobb County Police, Precinct 4 Criminal Investigations Unit (CIU4) and is designed to keep you aware of safety alerts and crime trends in your area and measures you can take to keep you and your family safe.

 PUBLIC SAFETY TOPIC OF THE MONTH